-The SAE-500TM SEVERE DUTYTM is equipped with a pressure radiator.
+The SAE-400 SEVERE DUTY is equipped with a pressure radiator.
 Keep the radiator cap tight to prevent loss of coolant.
 Clean and flush the cooling system periodically to prevent clogging the passage and overheating the engine.
 When antifreeze is needed, always use the permanent type.

-FUEL FILTERS When working on the fuel system
+FUEL FILTERS

-Keep ungrounded lights away, do not smoke !
+When working on the fuel system

-• Do not spill fuel !
+- Keep ungrounded lights away, do not smoke! - Do not spill fuel!

-The SAE-500TM SEVERE DUTYTM is equipped with a Fuel Pre-Filter/Water Separator Assembly is mounted to the engine block just below the oil filter.
+The SAE-400 SEVERE DUTY is equipped with a Fuel Pre-Filter/Water Separator Assembly located before the lift pump and a Secondary Fuel Filter located after the lift pump and before the fuel injectors.
+The Fuel Pre-Filter/Water Separator is mounted to the engine block just below the lift pump.